rkaunismaa/Building-Large-Language-Models-from-Scratch/README.md

 ## Friday, October 25, 2024

 Creating an environment.yml file for the llmfs-tf environment.
 Then I will create a new environment from that file on KAUWITB.

+Chapter07/01_main-chapter-code/ch07.ipynb can run using the 4090, not the 2070 Super.